MuriloLCN/Edu-Draw-Python/README.md

 You can do this by adding this to your imports:

-    from simpledraw import SimpleDraw
+    from edudraw import EduDraw

 Make sure the file is in the same directory as the file from which you are using it from or that you properly add the path otherwise.

-#### 3. Create an instance of the SimpleDraw class
+#### 3. Create an instance of the EduDraw class

-This can be done by simply creating a new SimpleDraw instance like this:
+This can be done by simply creating a new EduDraw instance like this:

     width, height = 500, 500  # Any size you want
-    s = SimpleDraw(width, height)
+    s = EduDraw(width, height)

 #### 4. Create a ```setup()``` and a ```draw()``` function